-- 1. Term.
+1. Term.
 The Company hereby agrees to employ the Employee, and the Employee hereby agrees to work for the Company, on the terms and conditions hereinafter set forth.
-The term of this Agreement will commence as of the date hereof and terminate on a date specified by the Company or the Employee in a notice given, at will, with or without cause, by either party to the other not less than 30 days prior to such date, unless such term is sooner terminated as herein provided. - 2.
-Duties.
-The Employee agrees to be employed by the Company in such capacities as the Company may from time to time direct, it being the intent of the parties that the Employee will serve in the capacity of Executive Vice President & Chief Client Officer, and as such, the Employee shall faithfully perform for the Company the duties of such office and shall have such responsibilities as are customary for an Executive Vice President & Chief Client Officer employed by a public company of similar size and nature During the term of this Agreement, the Employee will devote his or her full time and exclusive attention during normal business hours to, and use his or her best efforts to advance, the business and welfare of the Company, its affiliates, subsidiaries and successors in interest.
-During the term of his or her employment with the Company, the Employee shall not engage in any other employment activities for any third party for any direct or indirect remuneration without the prior written consent of the Company. - 3.
-Compensation. (a) For all services provided by the Employee, the Company shall pay Employee a salary at the minimum rate of \$370,000 per annum, in accordance with the customary payroll practices of the Company applicable to senior executives from time to time.
+The term of this Agreement commenced as of June 30, 2021 and terminates on a date specified by the Company or the Employee in a notice given, at will, with or without cause, by either party to the other not less than 30 days prior to such date, unless such term is sooner terminated as herein provided.

+2. Duties.
+The Employee agrees to be employed by the Company in such capacities as the Company may from time to time direct, it being the intent of the parties that the Employee will serve in the capacity of Executive Vice President, Chief Risk Officer and Co-Head, Portfolio Management, and as such, the Employee shall faithfully perform for the Company the duties of such office and shall have such responsibilities as are customary for an Executive Vice President, Chief Risk Officer and Co-Head, Portfolio Management employed by a public company of similar size and nature During the term of this Agreement, the Employee will devote his or her full time and exclusive attention during normal business hours to, and use his or her best efforts to advance, the business and welfare of the Company, its affiliates, subsidiaries and successors in interest.
+During the term of his or her employment with the Company, the Employee shall not engage in any other employment activities for any third party for any direct or indirect remuneration without the prior written consent of the Company.

+3. Compensation. (a) For all services provided by the Employee, the Company shall pay Employee a salary at the minimum rate of \$400,000 per annum, in accordance with the customary payroll practices of the Company applicable to senior executives from time to time.
 The Chief Executive Officer of the Company shall make recommendations to the Compensation Committee of the Board (the "Compensation Committee") with respect to the Employee's Annual Salary on an annual basis, and the Compensation Committee shall review such recommendations in good faith on an annual basis and provide for any increase as it shall determine in its sole discretion (such annual salary, the "Annual Salary").
-Once increased, the Annual Salary shall not thereafter be decreased. - (b) Bonus.
+Once increased, the Annual Salary shall not thereafter be decreased.

+(b) Bonus.
 For each fiscal year, the Employee shall be eligible to receive a bonus with a target amount equal to at least 125% of Employee's Annual Salary, subject to satisfaction of both Company and individual performance goals as determined by the Compensation Committee (each, an "Annual Bonus").